OpenAI’s bot can now defeat skilled Dota 2 teams

 Training OpenAI Five

-OpenAI Five consists of five single-layer, 1024-unit long short term memory (LSTM) networks — a kind of recurrent neural network that can “remember” values over an arbitrary length of time — each assigned to a single hero.
+OpenAI Five consists of five single-layer, 1,024-unit long short-term memory (LSTM) networks — a kind of recurrent neural network that can “remember” values over an arbitrary length of time — each assigned to a single hero.
 The networks are trained using a deep reinforcement learning model that incentivizes their self-improvement with rewards.
 In OpenAI Five’s case, those rewards are kills, deaths, assists, last mile hits, net worth, and other stats that track progress in Dota 2.

 Interestingly, the five LSTM networks don’t communicate with each other.
 Instead, a “team spirit” hyperparameter, ranging in value from 0 to 1, determines how much or how little each agent-controlled hero prioritizes individual rewards over the team’s reward.